 Chaos warbands may be found anywhere in the Imperium, but their motives for operating in the Corvus Cluster are as of yet unclear.
 Imperial analysts have studied the raids and sightings but have found no discernible pattern.

-A notorious renegade, Skyrar, and his Dark Wolves were last seen allied with a piratical syndicate raiding settlements for slaves.
+A notorious renegade, Skyrar, and his Dark Wolves, was last seen allied with a piratical syndicate raiding settlements for slaves.
 A relatively large number of armoured vehicles were involved in these raids, which were far too militarily precise to be attributed to mere human corsairs.

 The origin of the Dark Wolves is shrouded in mystery, but whether they are the survivors or decendants of the Wolf Brothers Chapter or renegades from another lost detachment of Astartes, their activities have aroused the interest of the Space Wolves.
 Wolf Lord Erik Morkai himself has arrived in the Corvus Cluster with a sizable Strike Cruiser battlegroup.
 The number of Astartes ships indicates a high probability that most of his company, with supporting units, is embarked and has a purpose.

-Intercepted Tau battle reports indicate Tau engagements with these armored troops.
-Descriptions of the weapons, tactics, and regalia point to the possibility that the Wolves of Horus, a warband that originated with the Black Legion, also are operating in the Eastern Fringe.
+Intercepted Tau battle reports indicate Tau engagements with power armored troops.
+Descriptions of the weapons, tactics, and regalia point to the possibility that the Wolves of Horus, a warband that originated with the Black Legion, are also operating in the Eastern Fringe.
 The leader of this warband was not identified; however, this individual was reported to be robed in white and red over his black armour.